JakeDarling/swen-344-project/README.md

 # Testing
 ## Getting your code tested and deployed
-PRs must include accompanying integration tests.
-These are largely already implemented.
-What you need to do is edit [features/support/pages.rb](https://github.com/JakeDarling/swen-344-project/blob/master/features/support/pages.rb) and fill in the element ids or selectors. *Do not hesitate to ask me (Jake) for help with this*

-For a more detailed explanation on how everything works, read the section on writing new tests.
+PRs should now include accompanying integration tests before merging. *After you open a PR, Jake will begin writing tests and merging to your branch*

 After your PR merges into the ```develop``` branch, you may run the promote-stage job [on jenkins](http://vm344a.se.rit.edu:8080/)